rittleli/Tell_stories_with_data/project_Rittle.md

 # Wireframes
 [Back to main page](/README.md)
 # User Research Protocol
-**Target Audience:** Policy Students who wants to contribute to diplomacy and policy decision-makers reatled to diplomacy **Approach to indentifying representative individuals to interview:** Due to the limit of time, I can only reach to my friends.
-So I choose my three friends with policy; business and technology background, to find out what people from these backrgounds may think of my project.
+**Target Audience:** Policy Students who wants to contribute to diplomacy and policy decision-makers reatled to diplomacy<br>
+**Approach to indentifying representative individuals to interview:** Due to the limit of time, I can only reach to my friends.
+So I choose my three friends with policy; business and technology background, to find out what people from these backrgounds may think of my project.<br>
 **Interview Question Purpose**
 | Question     | Purpose |
 | ----------- | ----------- |